MichaelShaw/tavern/README.md

 Board game engine

 # Santorini
-- Move Evaluator to return only the best node, the principal variant.
-- Custom pretty print for Evaluator Info.
-- Make a generigrouping function, Vec -> HashMap
+- Make a generic grouping function, Vec -> HashMap
 - We need to degenerify stuff, sum types are better than too much genericity.
 Closed sum types for evaluators + heuristics is fine.
 EvaluatorDescription, HeuristicDescription.
 I think degenerify evaluator first. (leave Heuristic generic for now .. it's used in inner loops)
 - Iterative deepening test harness.
 Stateful test harness, construct an X with it's persistent state, ask it to run tests on various situations.
 - Add something better than lerp for animation.